Cantera/cantera/doc/sphinx/reference/kinetics/reaction-rates.md

 $$  R_f = [\mathrm{A}] [\mathrm{B}] k_f  $$

-where $k_f$ is the forward rate constant, calculated using one of the available rate parameterizations such as [modified Arrhenius](sec-arrhenius-rate) form.
+where $k_f$ is the forward rate constant, calculated using one of the available rate parameterizations such as the [modified Arrhenius](sec-arrhenius-rate) form.

 ```{admonition} YAML Usage
 :class: tip